+46 821 16 70 info@astondental.se

 Periodontitis

-Periodontitis - is caused by a bacterial infection in the tooth socket.
-The first sign is bleeding gums when you brush your teeth.
+Tooth loss or Periodontitis - is caused by a bacterial infection in the tooth's socket.
+The first sign is that your gums bleed when you brush your teeth.
 Brush extra carefully with a soft toothbrush and floss.
-The earlier the inflammation is detected and treated, the better prognosis.
+The earlier the inflammation is detected and treated, the better.Bacteria are normally present in the mouth and cause problems if you neglect oral hygiene.
+Carelessness loosens the gum line and makes it easier for the bacteria to take hold.
+In the deep pocket that develops between the gum and the tooth, the bacteria penetrate deeper and deeper.

-Eventually, the tooth's root and the jawbone to which the tooth is attached are damaged.
+Eventually, the root of the tooth and the jawbone to which the tooth is attached are damaged.
 The tooth becomes more and more mobile and eventually you lose it.
-The disease is slow and it can take decades for the tooth to come loose completely.
-To reduce the risk of infection/inflammation, brushing about twice a day is enough.
+The disease is slow and it can take tens of years for the tooth to come out completely.
+To reduce the risk of infection/inflammation, brushing about twice a day is sufficient.
+The susceptibility to tooth loss is partly hereditary.

 Symptoms of periodontitis